 - 19.1 The full options appraisal has been set out in Chapter 7.
-This Chapter outline the costs associated with the two highest ranking options (options 6 and 4a), in addition to Business as Usual (option 1). - 19.2 The assessment of costs and benefits is centred on the 10 year period 2021-22 to 2030-31.
-If passed the Bill is expected to receive Royal Assent in summer 2022 and, consequently, it will be during 2021-22 that initial costs are expected to be incurred.
-The Commission is expected to become operational by 2023-24.
+This Chapter outline the costs associated with the two highest ranking options (options 6 and 4a), in addition to Business as Usual (option 1). - 19.2 The assessment of costs and benefits is centred on the 10-year period 2021-22 to 2030-31.
+If passed the Bill is expected to receive Royal Assent in summer 2022 and, consequently, it will be during 2022-23 that initial costs are expected to be incurred.
+The Commission is expected to become fully operational during 2023-24.
 This appraisal period has been chosen because, while the costs of the Commission are expected to reach a steady state within a short period of time, the anticipated benefits are most likely to be realised in the medium to long-term. - 19.3 The Regulator Impact Assessment presents a best estimate of the costs and benefits of the Bill based upon the available evidence.
-The analysis has been informed by engagement with key stakeholders and the following pieces of work: - a Welsh Government-commissioned high-level costing exercise performed by KPMG: - the Commission programme assumptions at the point in time of producing the Regulatory Impact Assessment; and - costs from comparator organisations such as Qualifications Wales - a report commissioned from Alma Economics Cost benefits analysis of education reforms: A Rapid Evidence Assessment (REA) (Appendix B). - 19.4 Nevertheless, it has been necessary to make a series of assumptions in order to complete the calculations.
+The analysis has been informed by engagement with key stakeholders and the following pieces of work: - a Welsh Government-commissioned high-level costing exercise performed by KPMG. - the Commission programme assumptions at the point in time of producing the Regulatory Impact Assessment; and - costs from comparator organisations such as Qualifications Wales. - a report commissioned from Alma Economics Cost benefits analysis of education reforms: A Rapid Evidence Assessment (REA) (Appendix B). - 19.4 Nevertheless, it has been necessary to make a series of assumptions to complete the calculations.
 Any assumptions made are explained in the narrative and/or assumptions annex (Appendix A).
-In light of the uncertainty surrounding some of the evidence and assumptions, all cost estimates have been rounded to the nearest £1,000. - 19.5 As is standard practice in economic appraisal, the cost estimates have been discounted using HM Treasury's central discount rate of 3.5%. - 19.6 A further due diligence exercise will be carried out following the Bill's introduction which will provide more up to date figures than is included in this report.
+All cost estimates have been rounded to the nearest £1,000. - 19.5 As is standard practice in economic appraisal, the cost estimates have been discounted using HM Treasury's central discount rate of 3.5%. - 19.6 A further due diligence exercise will be carried out during 2022-23 to ensure the cost estimates continue to be robust.